-Other applicants from universities abroad may be admitted on the basis of a specific, individual, academic assessment provided they are able to demonstrate knowledge, expertise and skills corresponding to the bachelor programme in Anthropology at the University of Copenhagen.
+Other applicants from universities in Denmark or abroad may be admitted on the basis of a specific, individual, academic assessment provided they are able to demonstrate knowledge, expertise and skills corresponding to the bachelor programme in Anthropology at the University of Copenhagen.
 The assessment includes the following requirements:

-- The student must have a bachelor degree at the same level as the bachelor programme in Anthropology at the University of Copenhagen. - The bachelor programme must include a minimum of 30 ECTS credits on courses relevant to anthropology, from a bachelor programme in anthropology or similar. - Proficiency in English corresponding to at least English B-level. - Applicants who have completed other educational activities that can be equated with a completed bachelor's degree can be admitted after individual assessment.
+- The student must have a Bachelor degree at the same level as the bachelor programme in Anthropology at the University of Copenhagen. - The bachelor programme must include a minimum of 30 ECTS credits on courses relevant to anthropology, from a bachelor programme in anthropology or similar. - Proficiency in English corresponding to at least to at least the Danish upper secondary school 'English level B'. - Applicants who have completed other educational activities that can be equated with a completed bachelor's degree can be admitted after individual assessment.

 Admission to the master's programme in Anthropology is subject to restriction.
-The number of places and the selection criteria if there are more applicants than places are described at http://studies.ku.dk/masters/anthropology/admission/ oher words, you cannot study supplementary courses between the bachelor and the master's degree programmes in order to meet the specific admission requirements.
+The number of places and the selection criteria if there are more applicants than places are described at http://studies.ku.dk/masters/anthropology/admission/